-Our lab uses computational approaches to study the genetics of human diseases.
-A primary focus of our research is to develop novel tools for mapping risk genes of complex diseases in association and family studies.
+Our lab uses computational approaches to study the genetics of human diseases, including cancer.
+A primary focus of our research is to develop novel tools for mapping risk genes of complex diseases from data of GWAS, family studies or somatic mutations in the case of cancer.
 We are also interested in related questions, such as how to predict functional significance of DNA mutations; how genes and environmental factors together influence the disease risks and what is the role of dysregulation of gene expression in diseases.

 We are also interested in computational questions in regulatory genomics.
 How do cis-regulatory sequences interpret the information in cellular environments to drive spatial-temporal gene expression patterns?
 How do regulatory sequences change during evolution?
 We believe a better understanding of these questions will also help the study of human genetics, specifically by improving our ability to interpret variations in non-coding sequences.